Skip to main content

 1. Relax in the laid-back position.

-2. Lay your baby tummy-down on top of you, with easy access to the nipple.
+2. Lay your baby tummy-down between your breasts, with easy access to the nipple.

 3. Let them find your breast and attach on their own.